The department warmly welcomes applications from suitably qualified candidates who wish to undertake PhD research.

 The postgraduate environment

 Postgraduate students in Psychology at Lancaster are members of a lively, cosmopolitan community.
-Lancaster is situated in the exact geographical centre of the British Isles, and at present, we have students studying for a PhD from Greece, Germany, Italy, Poland, Chile, the USA, South Africa, Japan and China as well as from various regions in the UK.
+Lancaster is situated in the exact geographical centre of the British Isles.
+At present, we have students studying for a PhD from India, Taiwan, Malaysia, South Korea, Indonesia, Turkey and Saudi Arabia as well as numerous EU countries and across the UK.